mosip/documentation/docs/release/1.2.0.1/test-report-1.2.0.1-b3.md

    * 2 Lang configuration
    * 3 Lang configuration

-## External API verification results for e-Signet
+## External API verification results for all modules

-Below section provides details on API test metrics for e-Signet by executing MOSIP functional automation Framework.
-The external API test executions were performed at module level isolation.
+Below section provides details on API test metrics for all modules by executing MOSIP functional automation Framework.
+All external API test executions were performed at module level isolation.
 Each end point is tested with the test data and expectations of each test data are mapped to assert the test case.

 | **Total**  | **Passed** |  **Failed** | **Skipped** |
 |------------|------------|-------------|-------------|